William Leidenthal Artist Statement

 "What does the artist do?
 He draws connections.
 He ties the invisible threads between things.
 He dives into the history, be it the history of mankind, the geological history of the Earth or the beginning and end of the manifest cosmos." —Anselm Kiefer

-The works are experiments in ways of seeing the timelessness of Now.
+My works are experiments in ways of seeing the timelessness of Now.
 I develop my images as unplanned explorations without preconceived form.
-There is a challenge to create paintings of a world where ‘form is emptiness’ and ‘emptiness is form’, and to demonstrate what exists beyond verbal understanding.
+There is a challenge to create paintings of a world where ‘form is emptiness’ and ‘emptiness is form’, and to demonstrate whatever exists beyond verbal understanding.
 I make paintings about the distance between Objective Reality and Subjective Reality.

 “It’s like driving a car at night.
 You never see further than your headlights, but you can make the whole trip that way.” —E. L. Dockorow